augstb/Hackintosh-Intel-i7-10700k-Gigabyte-Z490-Vision-G/README.md

 - **iGPU *(Intel UHD Graphics 630)***

   DP and HDMI are working fine after patching the Framebuffer.
+Keep in mind that this framebuffer is tested only with this Motherboard and i7-10700k Comet Lake-S Desktop processor.
+You'll have to change some values if you don't have exactly the same hardware.
+To do so I recommend you to follow the [dortania guide](https://dortania.github.io/OpenCore-Post-Install/gpu-patching/Intel-patching/), which is surely a reference treating with Open Core bootloader.

 - **Wifi *(TP-LINK AC1300 - Archer T6E)***